Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 This series of articles—32 in all—covers each of the artists who performed at the original Woodstock festival August 15-18, 1969.
-Appearing on Day 1 prior to Ravi Shankar's set was Tim Hardin, who struggled mightily to overcome his stage fright.
+Appearing on Day 1, prior to Ravi Shankar, was Tim Hardin, who struggled mightily to overcome his stage fright.
 The next artist up after Ravi Shankar was Melanie, who had not even been scheduled to perform at Woodstock.

 When Ravi Shankar took the stage that Friday night, the rain had already started.
-The rain, and the mud that resulted, became a big part of the enduring story of the Woodstock festival.
+The rain, and the mud that resulted, became a big part of the enduring story at the Woodstock festival.

 Who Is Ravi Shankar?

 Born Ravindra Shankar Chowdhury on April 7, 1920 during the days of Crown rule or the "Raj" in India, "Ravi" was to become famous for introducing the sitar to the western masses.

 The youngest son of a prosperous lawyer and politician, Shankar's family were part of the Brahmin class, the highest class in the strict Indian caste system.
 Shankar attended school in what is now called Varanasi, with the children of other prominent families.
 He began his musical studies at school, and continued them in earnest when he joined his older brother's dance troupe.
 Uday was a member of the Compagnie de Danse Musique Hindous (Company of Hindu Dance Music) in Paris and later went on to become their choreographer.
 Shankar began dancing with the troupe while studying at Parisian schools.
-Young Shankar traveled throughout Europe and to the United States, where he was exposed to western culture and American jazz music, which was unlike the jazz he heard in Paris.
+Young Shankar traveled throughout Europe and to the United States, where he was exposed to western culture and American jazz music, which was unlike the jazz music he was accustomed to hearing in Paris.

 At a music conference in December 1934, Shankar was introduced to guru Allaudin Khan, a devout Muslim and the lead musician at the court of the Maharaja of Maihar.
 At Uday's request, Khan took the young Shankar under his wing, becoming his teacher and mentor.
 Shankar moved to Maihar to live with "Baba" and his family in 1938, and remained there until his sitar training under the master was completed in 1944.